arialdomartini/language-ext/README.md

 val = val.With(X: x, Y: y);
 ```
 ### `[With]`
 It can be quite tedious to write the `With` function however.
-And so, if you include the `LanguageExt.CodeGen` nu-get package in your solution you gain the ability to use the `[With]` attribtue on a type.
+And so, if you include the `LanguageExt.CodeGen` NuGet package in your solution you gain the ability to use the `[With]` attribute on a type.
 This will build the `With` method for you.

 > NOTE: The `LanguageExt.CodeGen` package and its dependencies will not be included in your final build - it is purely there to generate the code.